xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   X.zeroLocus (Ideal.span s)
 ```

-*Natural Language:* The preimage of a zero locus under the canonical morphism to the spectrum is the zero locus of the ideal generated by the corresponding sections.
+The preimage of a zero locus under the canonical morphism to the spectrum is the zero locus of the ideal generated by the corresponding sections.

 = Union and Intersection Properties